Poisson reduction as a coisotropic intersection: Classical Hamiltonian reduction

 \section{Classical Hamiltonian reduction}

-Let $\g$ be a finite-dimensional dg Lie algebra over $k$.
+Let $\g$ be a finite-dimensional dg Lie algebra over $k$ concentrated in non-positive degrees.
 In this section we apply results of the previous section to the $\bP_2$-algebra $A=\C^\bullet(\g, \Sym\g)$.
 The results of this section generalize in a straightforward way to $n$-shifted Hamiltonian reduction in which case we replace $A$ by the $\bP_{n+2}$-algebra $\C^\bullet(\g, \Sym(\g[-n]))$.